nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.dk.md

 The key is uploaded and its fingerprint is displayed in the list.

 ##### Configure kubectl #####

+---

+Note: If you need to install `kubectl` then follow the [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+---

 The CLI setup now is done.
 To complete the `kubectl` configuration open the navigation menu and under **Developer Services**, click **Clusters**.
 Select your cluster and click to get the detail page.